Yasir Arafat (cricketer)

 Yasir Arafat Satti (born 12 March 1982) is a Pakistani cricket coach and former international cricketer, an all-rounder who batted right-handed and bowled right-arm fast.
+He was noted for his "slingy pace" and full-length bowling, while with the bat he was destructive coming down the order.

+Early life

+Arafat spent some of his childhood years in New Delhi, India where he studied till second grade, as his father worked at the visa section of Pakistan High Commission.
+His father had named him after the Palestinian leader Yasser Arafat.

+His father trained him in cricket from the age of 7, and later pushed him into yoga as well martial arts, Yasir earning a green belt in the kyokushin style of karate at the age of 9.

 Cricket career

 International career

-Having previously represented his country at Under-15 level, he made his ODI debut for Pakistan in 2000 when he was 17 years old against Sri Lanka in Karachi and took his first wicket in this match.
+Having previously represented his country at the under-15 level, Arafat made his ODI debut for Pakistan in 2000 when he was 17 years old against Sri Lanka in Karachi and took his first wicket in this match.
 He played just one more match the following year before being dropped.
 He was given a second chance at international cricket in the last ODI against England in December 2005 and was retained for the series against India in February 2006, but was left out of the ODI squad for the subsequent tour in England.
 His next chance at international cricket came in the 2006 ICC Champions Trophy when he was one of the players called up to the Pakistan squad for the Champions Trophy to replace Shoaib Akhtar and Mohammad Asif who had both failed drug tests.

 In March 2007, he and Mohammad Sami were called up as replacements in Pakistan's squad for the 2007 Cricket World Cup after Shoaib Akhtar and Mohammad Asif were ruled out through injury.

 On 8 December 2007, Arafat made his Test match debut for Pakistan against India in Bangalore in the third and final Test of the series.
 He displayed his all-round abilities by taking 7 wickets in the match including a 5-wicket haul, and scoring 44 in the first innings.

-He was part of Pakistan squad for 2009 ICC World Twenty20 but he was later replaced due to hamstring injury.
+He was part of Pakistan squad for 2009 ICC World Twenty20 but was later replaced due to hamstring injury.